Bachelor’s in Risk Management Program Guide

-- Minimum GPA: Typically, schools look for applicants with cumulative GPAs of 3.0 or higher.
+Typically, schools look for applicants with cumulative GPAs of 3.0 or higher.
 However, some schools accept applicants with 2.5 or 2.7 GPAs

-- Application: The core application usually asks for basic information and takes no longer than a couple hours to complete.
+The core application usually asks for basic information and takes no longer than a couple hours to complete.
 However, applicants usually need additional time to gather supporting documents and letters of recommendation, and write their personal statements, if required.

-- Transcripts: Students request official transcripts from their high schools or other higher education institutions.
+Students request official transcripts from their high schools or other higher education institutions.
 Schools use transcripts to verify graduation dates, coursework, and GPA.

-- Letters of Recommendation: Letters of recommendation provide schools with insight into their applicants’ character and work ethic.
+Letters of recommendation provide schools with insight into their applicants' character and work ethic.
 Usually, applicants ask their coaches, teachers, or mentors write these letters.

-- Test Scores: Schools evaluate students’ SAT or ACT scores on a case-by-case basis.
-Schools may prioritize scores in either the reading or math sections, depending on the applicant’s prospective major.
+Schools evaluate students' SAT or ACT scores on a case-by-case basis.
+Schools may prioritize scores in either the reading or math sections, depending on the applicant's prospective major.

-- Application Fee: Schools charge a fee to process applications.
+Schools charge a fee to process applications.
 Fees are nonrefundable and must be paid when students submit their application.
 Students with income limitations may qualify for fee waivers.

 What Else Can I Expect From a Bachelor's in Risk Management Program?